Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Introduction

 As our model is black-box, it is not possible to evaluate the polynomial in this way.
 We need a single matrix substitution for each n.c. variable.
 We show that the substitution matrices used across these four steps can be combined into a single matrix for each n.c. variable (see Lemma \ref{composing-substitution-mat}).

 This lemma on matrix composition enables us to establish the existence of small substitution matrices for testing non-zeroness in a sequence of steps, which is a key novelty and contribution of this work.
 This enables us to develop an efficient randomized polynomial identity testing (PIT) algorithm for depth-5 $+$-regular circuits (see Theorem \ref{thm-depth-5}).
-We further extend this idea to higher depths to develop an efficient randomized PIT algorithm (see Theorem \ref{main-thm}).
+We further extend this idea to higher depths to develop an efficient randomized PIT algorithm (see Theorem \ref{main-thm}). \\ Although \cite{AJMR19} provides a randomized polynomial-time black-box PIT algorithm for \( + \)-regular circuits of depth 3, existing techniques are not directly applicable to this case.
+In particular, depth-5 \( + \)-regular circuits require new ideas, which we introduce in our algorithm.
+While our algorithm operates in a black-box setting, it can be described as a sequence of transformations that convert the non-commutative polynomial into a commutative one, enabling identity testing.
+In Lemma \ref{composing-substitution-mat}, we show that the matrix substitutions can be composed into a single matrix for each input variable, capturing the entire transformation process.
+Our coefficient modification approach introduces a novel technique in polynomial identity testing, which may be useful for developing PIT algorithms for other circuit models.